e-on Software Vue xStream v2015

 The Integrated Solution...
-Vue xStream 2014 offers CG professionals the premiere solution for creating exceptionally rich and realistic Digital Nature environments, fully immersed within 3ds Max, Maya, Softimage, Lightwave and Cinema 4D.
+VUE xStream offers CG professionals the premiere solutions for creating exceptionally rich and realistic Digital Nature environments with seamless integration into any production workflow.

 Access all the power of the world's leading 3D Digital Nature solution directly from within your favorite application.
 Create and edit beautifully detailed natural environments using your application's standard manipulators.

 Render everything together inside 3ds Max, Maya, LightWave, Cinema 4D or Softimage, with full interaction between VUE and native elements, including 2-way mutual shadow casting, reflection, refraction and GI.